-Presents an overview of research design as applicable to students with disabilities, including those with multiple and severe disabilities.
+Presents an overview of research design as applicable to students with disabilities, including those with multiple and severe disabilities and visual impairments/blindness.
 Students utilize remote library databases as a research tool.
 Students prepare an action research proposal with a focus on an issue pertinent to their current or future employment interests.
 Offered as a hybrid/online course.